hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo-hooks/tutorial-site/content/introduction.md

 - Integrating GraphQL mutations with query variables to handle form input
 - Updating local state after a GraphQL mutation (form input) using Apollo cache
 - Optimistic updates to local state and UI after GraphQL mutations for a slick UX
-- Using subscriptions with subscription components
+- Using subscriptions with subscription hooks
 - Building a real-time feed with notifications using mutations and subscriptions

 ## What will we be building?